 Year 10 is a major preparatory year for each student's senior pathway and subject preparation.
 The Year 10 timetable is modelled on the Year 11 and 12 program.
-This allows greater emphasis on fewer subjects and improved ability in application in all outcomes and assessments.
-The current timetable operates on a six-session day, with 50-minute sessions and each subject block containing ten sessions per fortnight except for Bible, Careers and Global Citizens.
-Students study the following core subjects:
+This allows for a smoother transition into senior pathways and greater flexibility for accelerated subjects.
+The current timetable operates on a six-session day, with 50-minute sessions and each subject block containing nine sessions per fortnight except for Bible, Unit 1 Industry & Enterprise and Global Citizens.

+Students study the following compulsory subjects: